LincolnCox29/OpenIPL/README.md

 ## 🛠 License
 ```
-ImgLib is released under the MIT license, allowing free use in both commercial and non-commercial projects.
+OpenIPL is released under the MIT license, allowing free use in both commercial and non-commercial projects.
 ```